Table of Contents

 Protein Structural Consideration

-With the variety of amino acids that can be incorporated in the structure of a protein molecule, protein can exhibit different structural properties.
+With the variety of amino acids that can be incorporated in the structure of a protein molecule, proteins can exhibit different structural properties.
 The difference in the structural properties enables proteins to serve different structural functions.

-Types of proteins found in Human Body
+Types of Proteins found in Human Body

 Structure of Proteins